silktide/wp-github-release-listener/README.md

 ## Usage
 A new post (or a custom post type is that option is selected) will be created every time a release is made on GitHub.
 You can display the release post with your other posts or use the shortcode to generate changelogs or links to the latest release.

-Example usage: Create a page named "Changelog" containig the shortcode [wgrl-changelog]
+Example usage: Create a page named "Changelog" containing shortcode [wgrl-changelog]

 ## Shortcode
 #### [wgrl-changelog]